 Please provide your birth registration details as recorded on your Birth Certificate or Adoption Certificate.
 Don't worry if you don't have a copy of the relevant document.
-We do not require you to provide a copy of the Certificate or all the details of you do not have them.
+We do not require you to provide a copy of the Certificate or all the details if you do not have them.
 However, the more information you provide here, the easier it will be to process your application.
 Upon receipt of your application, the Panel will check your details with the relevant Registrar General to make sure we have all the information needed for the gender recognition process.

-Questions Notes ur surname as recorded on birth adoption certificate.
-This information, along with the other details that you supply, will assist the Registrar General to find your original birth record.
+Qı lestions Notes 3.1 Your surname as recorded on birth or adoption certificate This information, along with the other details that you supply, will assist the Registrar General to find your original birth record.
 No surname is recorded for a child in some birth records where it was assumed at the time that the parent(s)'s surname would be used.
-If this is the case, please give the parents' surname. ur forename(s) as recorded on th or adoption certificate.
-These will be listed in full on your birth or adoption certificate.
+If this is the case, please give the parent(s)'s surname.
+3.2 Your forename(s) as recorded on birth or adoption certificate These will be listed in full on your birth or adoption certificate.
 Don't worry if you are not sure of all your forenames.
 Your original name will not appear on any correspondence or on a Gender Recognition Certificate (unless you have kept your original name).
 If your application is successful, upon request you will receive a letter stating your original name and that you are now recognised in your new gender, with a new name (where relevant).
-This letter may be useful to you in proving that you are who you say you are, but will not be the Gender Recognition Certificate.
+This letter may be useful to you in proving that you are who you say you are, but it will not be the Gender Recognition Certificate.
 The certificate will be a separate document and will only include the names you have said you want to be used in section 2 above.
+3.3 Gender as stated on birth or adoption certificate Please circle the gender in which you were registered at birth.
+3.4 Date of birth If you are successful, your date of birth and other details from your existing birth certificate will appear on a Gender Recognition Certificate and a new birth certificate.
+You must state the date of birth as it appears on your Birth or Adoption Certificate.
+You cannot change this.
+3.5 Place of birth This information will assist the Registrar General in finding your birth record, and will appear on any new Birth Certificate that is issued.